 Sana’s interest in biochemistry and her passion for medicine led her to Prabodhika Mallikaratchy’s laboratory, where she conducted cancer research for three years.
 She designed and synthesized novel, multifunctional oligonucleotides for biomedical applications, which resulted in five peer-reviewed publications and numerous presentations.

-After graduating summa cum laude and Phi Beta Kappa from Lehman, Sana spent her gap year volunteering, teaching and doing research, which resulted in three additional manuscripts.
-Sana is the first college graduate in her family and the first known Hazara from Quetta to attend US medical school.
+After graduating summa cum laude and Phi Beta Kappa from Lehman, Sana, who is the first college graduate in her family, spent her gap year volunteering, teaching and doing research, which resulted in three additional manuscripts.
+She may be the first Hazara from Quetta to attend Harvard Medical School.
 After completing an MD, Sana hopes to make lasting contributions to the Hazara community and work with vulnerable refugees and asylees as a health professional on a global level.